alicewchen/portfolio/README.md

 # Data Scientist

-## Education

-#### MSc.
-Ecology and Evolutionary Biology @ University of Toronto
-- Cleaned and transformed messy gene and protein expression data using Python for exploratory data analysis.
-- Derived experimental insights using statistical and ML techniques with Python & R: regression, bootstrap, PCA.
-- Created data visualizations and reports to storytell actionable experimental insights and communicate foreseeable risks and challenges.
-- Developed reproducible data workflows with Bash and Python using Snakemake.
-- Performed large-scale simulated resamples using a high performance computing cluster to estimate population genetics statistics.

 ## Experience

 #### Data Scientist, Pacefactory (August 2021-March 2022)
 - Created an interactive Jupyter plotly dashboard for the exploratory data analysis of OpenCV object detection and tracking data, uncovering patterns that influenced the performance of a decision tree
 - Created a Flask app that runs on an end-to-end machine learning pipeline using cluster analysis to detect and visualize high-traffic zones from live object tracking data.
 The pipeline was deployed to the production environment to assist users during software configuration

 #### Teaching Assistant, University of Toronto Mississauga (2018-2021)
 - Relevant courses taught: Biostatistics I, Bioinformatics